Games & Quizzes

 /ˈpōstər/

 large printed picture used for decoration.
-Large, printed notices or pictures. put up posters in area.
+People who write and share messages on online. put up posters in area.

 /ˈnēT͟Hər/